awslabs/aws-encryption-sdk-specification/changes/2023_7_12_update-keystore-structure/background.md

 It is more flexible and could still be immutable but merging these two sets could be tricky to reason about.
 This is a feature that can be added later.

-## How should the encryption context for access be serialized into the key store item?
+## How should the encryption context for access be serialized into the keystore item?

 ### _Prefix the custom values_